Search is the main channel of app discovery and can become a powerful way to increase installs… Don’t forget!

 After you have written down a list of the keywords, look for different keyword combinations to maximize your list.

-It can be as simple as to check the suggestions from the search bar of the store:
+It can be as simple as to check the suggestions from the search bar:

 Or to use a more complete keyword research tool: